python-parsy/parsy/docs/generating.rst

        yield rparen
        return exprs

+In the example above, the parser was given a string name ``"form"``, which does the same as :meth:`Parser.desc`.
+This is not required, as per the examples below.

-Note that there is no guarantee that the entire function is executed: if any of the yielded parsers fails, parsy will try to backtrack to an alternative parser if there is one.
+Note that there is no guarantee that the entire function is executed: if any of the yielded parsers fails, the function will not complete, and parsy will try to backtrack to an alternative parser if there is one.

 The second example shows how you can use multiple parse results to build up a complex object: